code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2014-04-12-jsf-primefaces-hello-world-example-jetty-maven.md

 ---
-title: "JSF - PrimeFaces Jetty Hello World Example"
+title: "JSF - PrimeFaces Hello World Example using Jetty and Maven"
-permalink: /jsf-primefaces-jetty-hello-world-example.html
+permalink: /jsf-primefaces-hello-world-example-jetty-maven.html
 excerpt: "A detailed step-by-step tutorial in which we build and run a Hello World PrimeFaces example using Jetty and Maven."
 date: 2014-04-12
 last_modified_at: 2014-04-12